pyOpenSci/python-package-guide/tests/run-tests.md

 `pytest`

-Or if you want to run a specific test file - let's call this file "test_module.py" - you can run:
+Or if you want to run a specific test file - let's call this file "`test_module.py`" - you can run:

 `pytest test_module.py`

-Learn more from the [get started docs here](https://docs.pytest.org/en/7.1.x/getting-started.html).
+Learn more from the [get started docs](https://docs.pytest.org/en/7.1.x/getting-started.html).

 Running pytest on your computer is going to run your tests in whatever Python environment you currently have activated.
 This means that tests will be